PaoloCanofari/Seeweb-IoT-Demo-project/docs/SeewebIoTForDummies[en].md

 The interface introspection for each device must be inserted in JSON format in the `/ interfaces` directory, located in the same path as the client's execution file.

 ## Triggers
 Triggers in Astarte are the go-to mechanism for generating push events.
-In contrast with AppEngineâ€™s REST APIs, Triggers allow users to specify conditions upon which a custom payload is delivered to a recipient, using a specific `action`, which usually maps to a specific transport/protocol, such as HTTP.
+In contrast with AppEngine’s REST APIs, Triggers allow users to specify conditions upon which a custom payload is delivered to a recipient, using a specific `action`, which usually maps to a specific transport/protocol, such as HTTP.

 Each trigger is defined by two main components: `condition` and `action`.